Toronto District School Board

 What if my child has special education needs?

 If your child has special education needs and will be entering school for the first time, please call your local school to set up an appointment with the principal and a representative from the TDSB’s Special Education Department.
 At this meeting, you will be able to share any needs, relevant documentation, and discuss supports that are available in the school for your child.
 By working together, we can determine the supports and resources your child will need for a successful transition to school.
+For further information please also visit the Special Education and Inclusion website.

 What other information will my child’s school need?